Stephenayor/SmartInventory/README.md

 2. **Clone the project from github using this command  git clone https://github.com/Stephenayor/SmartInventory.git Open the project in android studio
 Run the project on an emulator or a physical device

+## Architecture
+. **This project makes use of MVVM architecture.
+. **The data layer is responsible for communicating with the rest API and housing data for the application.
+. **Endpoints:

+The ViewModel handles the UI logic
+Composables is use for UI display
+Material Designs